mahi200506/MMSH/README.md

 - Run the project from NetBeans.
 - Login using valid doctor or staff credentials.

-USE THE MENU NAVIGATION TO MANAGE:
+USE THE MENU NAVIGATION TO MANAGE
 - Patients
 - Appointments
 - Doctors & Employees